 Everyone wants to believe recycling will close the loop.
 That one day, your old EV battery will be reborn as a new one, and we'll stop mining altogether.
 I wish that were true.
 But right now, recycling is more hope than reality.
 Globally, only 5% of lithium-ion batteries are recycled.
 The other 95% end up in landfills, incinerators, or stockpiled in warehouses waiting for someone to figure out what to do with them.
 That's like throwing away 95% of your car's engine every time you junk it.
 And we wonder why resource scarcity is a problem.
 The tech exists to recycle lithium, cobalt, and nickel.

 Pyrometallurgy, the most common method, uses high-temperature furnaces that emit CO2 and can release toxic fumes if not properly filtered.
 Hydrometallurgy, which uses chemical leaching, produces wastewater that must be treated.
 Both processes require energy.
 A 2023 study from the University of Birmingham found that recycling a lithium-ion battery generates 30% of the emissions of mining and refining new materials.
 That's better, but not zero.
 And if the recycling plant runs on coal power, like many in China or India do, the net benefit shrinks further.
-That price buys you a partial fix, not a solution.
+Recycling is a partial fix, not a solution.
 But the biggest barrier isn't tech or emissions.
 It's economics.
 Virgin lithium costs about $18,000 per tonne.
 Recycled lithium?
 Around $22,000.

 That's because collection, sorting, and transportation add costs that mining doesn't have.
 And automakers are under pressure to cut battery prices, not increase them.
 So even if recycled materials are available, most manufacturers won't use them unless forced.
 Tesla, for example, has signed long-term contracts with lithium miners at fixed rates, some as low as $12,000 per tonne.
 Why pay more for recycled?
 The U.S. is trying to change that.
 The Inflation Reduction Act offers a $45/kWh tax credit for batteries made with recycled content.
 That could make recycled nickel and cobalt competitive by 2026.
 But Canada hasn't introduced similar incentives.
 Ontario's EV strategy focuses on attracting battery plants, not building recycling infrastructure.